 The figure shows the diving helmet for the underwater welding process.
 It is essential to wear a safe diving helmet for their work.
 During the welding process helmet, protect our eyes and face.

-Also, the diving helmet allows breathing for the welder-diver in underwater, so that’s it used in underwater purpose.
+Also, the diving helmet allows breathing for the welder-diver underwater, so that it used for underwater purposes.
 A welding screen that attaches to the front of their mask for eye protection.
-Some of these welding screens flip up or down like a welding hoods, and they all come in different colours.
+Some of these welding screens flip up or down like a welding hood, and they all come in different colors.

 - Diving knife